-Somehow, I’ve never studied the number 11 before.
+Somehow, I’ve never studied the number 11 before, and some of its interesting facts.
 This list changes all that.

 Facts About the Number 11